RunLLM/gitbook/integrations/quick-start-guide.md

 3. [Update your workflows](../workflows/editing-a-workflow.md) to use the new integration.

 ### Deleting an Integration
 If you don't have any workflow using an integration, you can delete that integration from `Options` menu.
 Otherwise, you would need to [delete all workflows using this integration](../workflows/deleting-a-workflow.md) first.
+You can refer to [workflows section](#viewing-workflows-using-an-integration) to find all workflows using this integration.

 ### Viewing Data in an Integration
 For **relational databases**, in `Preview` section, you can view tables stored in this integration.
 You can also get a preview of each table by typing the table name in the search box.
 You can find more details [here](./viewing-data-in-an-integration.md) on viewing data in integration.